Buttaa/eth2-knowledge-base/howToMulticlient.md

 ## Step by Step: How to use the Ethereum 2.0 Multiclient

 This guide will be designed for **non technical** people.
 It will focus on **Windows10 and MacOs**.
-It will be an ongoing process and will be updated as we collect feedback and adapt to the most recent changes!
+This guide will be an ongoing process and will be updated as we collect feedback and adapt to the most recent changes!

 There will be **multiple ways** to join the ETH2.0 Testnet (different clients).